-Director: Jim MacAfee.
-Jim was appointed to the Nova Scotia Farm Loan Board September 15, 2012, for a term expiring September 14, 2017.
+Jim was appointed to the Nova Scotia Farm Loan Board September 15, 2012 for a term expiring September 14, 2017.
 Jim has extensive experience as a farm operator and business owner and as the Atlantic Canada representative for North America Fur.
-He is currently the owner and operator of Furafee Trading Co., a fur collection and trading supply catalogue mail order business as well as the Atlantic representative for the Hudson's Bay Company.
-Jim is a graduate of NSAC.
+He is currently the owner and operator of Furafee Trading Co., a fur collection and trading supply catalogue mail order business.
+He is also the Atlantic representative for the Hudson's Bay Company.
+Jim is a graduate of the NSAC.